Blow darts just a breeze for Japanese old folk

 The meditative movements of the sport that the elderly now enjoy were created in 1998 by a Japanese man looking to liven up his daily breathing exercises.

-Gathering in a gymnasium, they insert plastic darts - with blunted tips - into .51 caliber, 120 centimeter-long hollow poles, and shoot them at a target.
+Gathering in a gymnasium, they insert plastic darts - with blunted tips - into .51 calibre, 120 centimetre-long hollow poles, and shoot them at a target.

 "It's different because you can do it at a pace that suits your own body.
 It's down to the individual, not a group activity," said 79-year-old Yoko Onmyoji.